 International study while on Planned Leave is not the same as regular Education Abroad.
 Many different issues arise and processes must be followed by students in the Education Abroad program.
 Students participating in Education Abroad (for-credit study, intern, volunteer, work, or research abroad programs) have a separate CSU process for managing planned leave and therefore are not eligible to participate in this policy.

 In order to be eligible for planned leave, a student must meet all of the following criteria:

 a.
 Undergraduate Degree Seeking Student (CSU on-campus and CSU Online) seeking first bachelor’s degree (2nd Bachelor students are not eligible)

 b.
 Academic Standing: good standing or academic probation one or two.

 Students interested in obtaining Planned Leave status must apply and be approved before leaving.
-For additional information, see the Registrar's Office website.
+For additional information, see the Office of the Registrar's website.

 Student Financial Assistance

 Most Financial Aid is handled under Federal Title IV requirements.
 Students who are receiving financial aid should request information about current and future term eligibility when considering Planned Leave.
 Students who are receiving scholarships should request information regarding renewability.
 Students are not eligible for any financial aid disbursements during the semester(s) on Planned Leave.
 Students on Planned Leave will be reported to lenders and loan service agencies as “non-attending” and will need to contact lenders for information regarding possible repayment requirements.